ansys/pydpf-core/doc/source/getting_started/licensing.rst

-Even if an operator does not require a license check-out to run, most DPF operators still require DPF to check for an reachable license server or license file.
+Even if an operator does not require a license check-out to run, most DPF operators still require DPF to check for a reachable license server or license file.

 Operators which do not perform any kind of license check are source operators (data extraction operators) which do not perform any data transformation.